jacode77/terminal-application/README.md

 The game handles errors if there are broken file links.
 These are common errors and are therefore expected exceptions. *Begin and rescue* blocks have been included in the app to remedy this and ensure the user/game is not disrupted.
 An error message will print in red to notify the user if any linked `.txt` files break.

-As the game is fairly basic, there has not been a great need for further error handlers
+As the game is fairly basic, there has not been a great need for further error handlers.

 ### App Diagram